Up to 60% off sofas & mattresses — limited‑time deals.

 Misconception What goes wrong What to do instead

 “Metal frame means it’s automatically strong.”
-Thin tubing and weak joints still flex.
-Ask how joints are built and where bracing sits.
+Thin tubing and weak joints can still flex.
+Ask how the joints are built and where the bracing sits.

 “Heavier is always sturdier.”
 Weight can come from bulky parts, not structure.
 Check for twist resistance and tight fasteners.

 “Rust can’t happen indoors.”
-Humidity and salts can corrode unprotected steel.
-Choose protected finishes; avoid bare seams.
+Humidity and salt carried in from outside can still age unprotected metal.
+Choose protected finishes and avoid exposed bare seams.

 “Comfort is just cushions.”
-Poor dimensions can force slumped posture.
-Sit-test for height, depth, and back angle.
+Poor dimensions can still force slumped posture.
+Check seat depth and back angle.

 Confirm What “Metal Frame” Really Means